IImbryk/therapist/README.md

 ## Start
-To get a result on new data type in terminal:
+To get a result on a new data type in terminal:

 ```
 $ python infer.py --trained_model --read_hyperparameters --no_merge --input_path <DATA_PATH>
 ```

 Meaning of the flags:
-* `--trained_model` -- to use the trained model, default model from the library
+* `--trained_model` -- use the trained model
-* `--read_hyperparameters` -- to use optimized hyperparameters, without
+* `--read_hyperparameters` -- use optimized hyperparameter
 * `--no_merge` -- turn off merging audio from same speaker talk continuously
 * `--input_path` -- path to data folder, default `\data`

 All flags are optional.
-Can be typing: `$ python infer.py` -- it will be with models from pyanote, with default hyperparams and result merges by speaker.
+For example `$ python infer.py` -- default models from pyanote with default hyperparams and result merges by speaker.